 Example games: Butterfly Soup, Katawa Shoujo, Ladykiller in a Bind, Long Live The Queen, Analogue: A Hate Story, Doki Doki Literature Club!

-Ren’Py is likely the first tool you’ll hear about when you begin your search for an engine to create your visual novel.
-When reaching out to VN creators, Ren’Py seemed to be the choice of the overwhelming majority.
+Ren’Py is likely the first tool you’ll hear about when you begin your search.
+Talking to VN creators, Ren’Py is the choice of the overwhelming majority.
 It’s been around for quite some time, and you’ve probably played several games that use Ren’Py as their basis.
-It’s a simple open source engine that only truly requires you to know how to edit text and utilize some basic Python programming.
+It’s a simple open source engine that only truly requires you know how to edit text and utilize some basic Python programming.
 All of this, however, can be learned through visiting online tutorials, tinkering with sample projects, and studying Python independently.

 What users say: